How Long to Foam Roll After Sitting at a Desk | 321 STRONG Answers

 After a full day at a desk, aim for 10-15 minutes of foam rolling total.
 Roll each major muscle group for 60-90 seconds, pausing on tender spots for up to 2 minutes.
-Prioritize hip flexors, thoracic spine, glutes, and calves.
+Focus on hip flexors, thoracic spine, glutes, and calves.
 These are the muscles that tighten and shorten most from prolonged sitting.
-Most people can cover all four zones in under 15 minutes without rushing.
+A lot of people can cover all four zones in under 15 minutes without rushing.

 Sitting compresses hip flexors and shuts off the glutes.
 It also rounds the thoracic spine ahead and restricts calf circulation.
 Your desk-recovery rolling session should hit those four zones first, spending longer on whichever feels most locked up that day.